k-gerner/Game-Pigeon-Solvers/Sea Battle/README.md

 <img src="https://github.com/k-gerner/Game-Pigeon-Solvers/blob/master/Images/Sea%20Battle/midgame_densities.png" alt = "mid-game space densitites" width="45%"><br/>

 After the player selects a move, they will be asked whether the move resulted in a miss, hit, or sink.
 It will then update the board and space densities accordingly.
 If the player chooses a space that is not in the optimal move set, the player will be asked to confirm that they meant to choose that location.
 This is to prevent accidental incorrect input.

+### ✨ New in Version 1.1
+* The game will now be played on a single game board instead of printing a new board after each turn.
+This can be turned off with the command line argument `-e` or `-eraseModeOff`.